cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 Each metric must have a clear definition, a specified data grain, inclusion and exclusion rules, time logic, edge case handling, and an accountable owner.
 For example, Supplier On-Time Delivery Rate requires specifying the numerator (deliveries received within the agreed window), the denominator (total scheduled deliveries in the period), exclusions (force majeure? rescheduled by Volvo?), time logic (rolling 30 days vs. calendar month), and edge cases (partial deliveries, split shipments).

 These definitions belong in SQL-backed logic, not PowerPoint.
-A metric definition that cannot be executed is not a definition.
-It is an aspiration.
+A metric definition that cannot be executed remains an aspiration until it ships as code.

 ### Build Reusable Data Models